Rio Grande Pyramid

 Rio Grande Pyramid, elevation 13,827 feet, is a summit in the San Juan Mountains of southwest Colorado.
-The peak is in the Weminuche Wilderness of the San Juan National Forest northeast of Durango.
+The peak is located in the Weminuche Wilderness of the San Juan National Forest near the headwaters of its namesake, the Rio Grande.
+It lies on an east-west trending section of the Continental Divide about 25 miles south of the Hinsdale County seat, Lake City.

+Rio Grande Pyramid in spring conditions as viewed from the northeast.